NadimGhaznavi/nadim-daniel/index.md

 * Ottawa, Ontario
 * March 2001 – May 2002

-Supported 120 emplyees across four offices, three in Ottawa, one in the UK, and one tailored to a lone chip designer in France.
-Provided desktop support, network troubleshooting, backups and managed a network link to a small R&D office at the Canadian National Research Council.
-Developed a solution for consistent worksation and simulation server rebuilds and used it to rebuild all of the workstations and servers, including those in the UK and France.
+- Supported 120 workers across four offices in Canada, UK, and France, providing Linux system administration for workstations, thin clients and simulation servers as well as network troubleshooting.
+- Developed custom solutions for remote R&D office, including backup and recovery processes.

 ---